wasabipesto/themis/experiments/embeddings/README.md

 This folder has some exploratory data analysis scripts mainly focused on natural language embeddings from Manifold and other prediction market sites.
+As an experiment this was mostly vibe-coded and is not explicitly supported.